Budgerigar: Development

+Diet

+In the wild and in domestic care, budgerigars have a predominantly seed-based diet based upon their daily energy requirements.
+They would need a proper balance of carbohydrates, proteins, fat, vitamins, minerals, and water for their survival.
+Wild budgies eat a variety of seeds, fruits, berries, and vegetation.
+They would typically feed on or near the ground.
+What they eat varies with food availability during the different seasons or weather conditions.
+On the other hand, domesticated budgerigars can develop fatty-liver disease if their diet is only seed-based with no varied fruits or vegetables to help with the necessary nutrients.

 Domestication and relationship with humans

 According to some sources, budgies are the most popular species of pet birds in the world.
 In the U.S., budgies started becoming increasingly popular as a pet during the 1950s, at a time when previously canaries had been the most popular bird pet.
 Today budgies are considered to be the third most popular pet in the U.S. after dogs and cats.
 Cockatiels have in recent times become as popular as budgies.